Zade Dirani: Roads To You: Celebration of One World

 His second CD, Roads to You, was released in June 2004 in the United States featuring Arabic and Latin influences performed by the City of Prague Philharmonic Orchestra and Choir.
 One of the cuts from the CD, titled Kingdom of Peace, was featured at the 2006 Winter Olympics as the Japanese Female Figure Skating Team competed to this song.
 That song, and the Roads to You CD is the collective effort of more than one hundred musicians from different parts of the world, and was recorded in Miami, Beirut, Prague, and Los Angeles.
 Roads to You remained on the Billboard Charts more than 20 weeks.
 His debut CD, self-titled Zade, was released in April 2003, and featured guest musicians from the Middle East and the United States including Charlie Bisharat on Violin, Chris Chaney on Bass Alanis Morissette, Jane's Addiction, Natalie Merchant, Fairouz, and Julia Boutros.
 The album remained on the Billboard Charts for 13 weeks.

 One Night In Jordan: A Concert for Peace

-One Night in Jordan was an unprecidented event in which more than 90 elite musicians from over 40 nations were led by Zade at one of the oldest Roman Amphitheaters in the world in Amman, Jordan.
+One Night in Jordan was an unprecedented event in which more than 90 elite musicians from over 40 nations were led by Zade at one of the oldest Roman Amphitheaters in the world in Amman, Jordan.
 The concert included London's Royal Philharmonic Orchestra conducted by Ashley Irwin.
 A Television Special was broadcast worldwide later in the year.
 The album was released on February 9, 2010 by ZD Records and distributed by EMI.
 The concert DVD was released on March 9, 2010 by ZD Records and distributed by EMI.
 The concert was aired on PBS stations in 2010 and 2011.